stefa93/1106enzo-frontend/instructions/start-issue.md

 - Performance checked
 - Build succeeding

-IMPORTANT: REPEAT THE STEP BEFORE EXECUTING THE COMMAND
+IMPORTANT: REPEAT THE STEP BEFORE EXECUTING THE COMMAND AND ALSO THE NEXT STEP